Pylons/pyramid/docs/tutorials/wiki2/installation.rst

 Oh no!
 Something isn't working!

-This happens because we haven't populated the database with any table information yet.
+This happens because we haven't populated the SQL database with any table information yet.
 We need to use the ``populate_tutorial`` :term:`console script` to populate our database before we can see the page render correctly.